CBT Thought Record

 Private

-• Identify Thinking Errors: Recognise common cognitive distortions like catastrophising, black-and-white thinking, mind reading, and fortune telling - patterns that maintain anxiety and low mood
+• Identify Thinking Patterns: Recognise common cognitive distortions like catastrophising, black-and-white thinking, and mind reading

-• Challenge Negative Thoughts: Learn to question automatic thoughts by examining evidence for and against, considering alternative perspectives, and testing predictions against reality
+• Challenge Negative Thoughts: Learn to question automatic thoughts by examining evidence and considering alternative perspectives

-• Build Emotional Awareness: Connect thoughts, feelings, physical sensations, and behaviours to understand your unique patterns and triggers
+• Build Awareness: Connect thoughts, feelings, physical sensations, and behaviours to understand your patterns and triggers

-• Develop Coping Skills: Create a personal toolkit of balanced thoughts you can use when facing similar situations in the future
+• Develop Coping Skills: Create a personal toolkit of balanced thoughts for similar situations in the future

 The 5-Column Thought Record Process